cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 For this to work for both the `atmos` CLI and the Terraform provider, we recommend doing one of the following:

-- Put `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on local host and set the ENV var `ATMOS_BASE_PATH` pointing to the root of the repo absolute path
+- Put `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on local host and set the ENV var `ATMOS_BASE_PATH` to point to the root of the repo absolute path

 - Put `atmos.yaml` into the home directory (`~/.atmos/atmos.yaml`) and set the ENV var `ATMOS_BASE_PATH` pointing to the root of the